khanhartisan/laravel-backbone/readme.md

 **khanhartisan/laravel-backbone** is a PHP package that provides a structured approach to writing backend code in Laravel.
 By establishing a set of best practices and optimized conventions, it helps developers build cleaner, more maintainable, and scalable applications with minimal effort.

+I'm open to bug reports, feature requests, and contributions.
+Feel free to create an issue or pull request.

 # Table of Contents

 - [Installation](#installation)